Being inflexible sucks.

 Can You Pass This Ankle Mobility Test?

-Ill be the first to admit that this position is very difficult to achieve.
-If you can do it, you have complete hip flexion range of motion and ankle range of motion.
+I’ll be the first to admit that this position is very difficult to achieve.
+If you can do it, you have complete hip flexion, knee flexion, and ankle flexion range of motion.

 Signs That You Have Poor Ankle Mobility

-Feet: You must be able to keep you feet flat on the ground.
-If your heel lifts off the ground, you lack ankle mobility.
+Feet: You must be able to keep your feet flat on the ground and in contact.
+If your heel lifts off the ground, you have a lack of flexibility at the ankle joint.

 If you can achieve all 5 of these positions adequately, then you may not need to stretch.